cepdnaclk/e21-co227-PeraVerse-Event-Details-Page/docs/README.md

 # Please update this with your repository name and title
 repository-name: cepdnaclk/e21-co227-PeraVerse-Event-Details-Page
-title: Event Details Page of PeraVerse's Dynamic Schedule Board
+title: Event Details Page of PeraVerse
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"